AHCQ-SAM: Toward Accurate and Hardware-Compatible Post-Training Segment Anything Model Quantization: Method

-The heavy-tailed and skewed post-GELU activations hinder the quantization effectiveness of conventional uniform and log2 quantizers, while non-uniform quantizers, though potentially more adaptable, lack hardware efficiency.
-To enhance SAM quantization performance while ensuring hardware compatibility, we propose HLUQ, a method that reduces quantization errors in post-GELU activations by combining log2 and uniform quantization.
-Specifically, HLUQ applies log2 quantization to densely packed small values, where fine-grained precision is crucial, and uniform quantization to sparse, evenly distributed large values, ensuring minimal quantization error:
+\textbf{Solution.} To address the above challenge, we propose Hybrid Log-Uniform Quantization (HLUQ), a method that reduces quantization errors in post-GELU activations by combining power-of-two and uniform quantization.
+Specifically, HLUQ applies power-of-two quantization to densely packed small values, where fine-grained precision is crucial, and uniform quantization to sparse and long-tailed large values, ensuring minimal quantization error:

-Here, $s_1$ defines the log2 quantization scale, and $s_2$ determines the uniform quantization scale.
-The threshold $\hat{b}$ partitions the quantization grid, assigning log2 quantization to $[0, \hat{b}]$ and uniform quantization to $[\hat{b}, 2^k - 1]$.
+Here, $s_1$ defines the power-of-two quantization scale, and $s_2$ determines the uniform quantization scale.
+The threshold $\hat{b}$ partitions the quantization grid, assigning power-of-two quantization to $[0, \hat{b}]$ and uniform quantization to $[\hat{b}, 2^k - 1]$.

 By adjusting $s_1$ and $\hat{b}$, HLUQ offers a high degree of adaptability, allowing it to accommodate various activation distributions.
-If $s_1$ spans the full range and $\hat{b}$ is close to $2^k - 1$, HLUQ behaves like a log2 quantizer.
+If $s_1$ spans the full range and $\hat{b}$ is close to $2^k - 1$, HLUQ behaves like the power-of-two quantizer.
 In contrast, if $s_1$ and $\hat{b}$ are near zero, it essentially acts as a uniform quantizer, ensuring uniform step sizes.
-For heavy-tailed and skewed post-GELU activations, HLUQ can be configured with intermediate values of $s_1$ and $\hat{b}$, allowing it to capture small, densely distributed values using log2 quantization while retaining precision for large, sparse values through uniform quantization, as illustrated in Fig.~\ref{Fig_Framework} (left panel).
-Furthermore, HLUQ maintains the hardware efficiency of log2 and uniform quantization, introducing only minimal overhead to partition the input at $s_1$.
+For skewed and long-tailed post-GELU activations, HLUQ can be configured with intermediate values of $s_1$ and $\hat{b}$, allowing it to capture small, densely distributed values using power-of-two quantization while retaining precision for large, sparse values through uniform quantization, as illustrated in Fig.~\ref{Fig_HLUQ}.
+Furthermore, HLUQ maintains the hardware efficiency of power-of-two and uniform quantization, introducing only minimal overhead to partition the input at $s_1$.

 To initialize $\hat{b}$, $s_1$, and $s_2$, we introduce two auxiliary parameters, $\alpha$ and $\beta$, and search their optimal values during initial calibration by minimizing the following objective function: